intel/transfer-learning/README.md

 ## Get Started

-The [Get Started](GetStarted.md) guide walks you through the steps to check system requirements, install, and then run the tool with a couple of examples showing no-code CLI and low-code API approaches.
+Check out the [Get Started Guide](GetStarted.md) which will walk you through the steps to check system requirements, install, and then run the tool with a couple of examples showing no-code CLI and low-code API approaches.
 After that, you can check out these additional CLI and API [Examples](examples/README.md).

 <!-- ExpandGetStarted-Start -->
-As described in the [Get Started](GetStarted.md) guide, once you have a Python 3.9 environment set up, you do a basic install of the Intel Transfer Learning Tool using:
+As described in the [Get Started Guide](GetStarted.md), once you have a Python environment set up, you do a basic install of the Intel Transfer Learning Tool.
+Here are some examples of commands you will find in the [Get Started Guide](GetStarted.md):

 ```
 pip install intel-transfer-learning-tool